 If your dog is getting desperate, don't brush them off or push them away.
 "Mental stimulation is critical, especially for the

 super-smart, high-drive breeds," Dr. Trimble says.
 "Puzzle toys are a great way to provide entertainment, especially for food-driven dogs.
 Mental stimulation is a fantastic add-on once your pup is exercised well!"
-Matt Cardy/Getty Images News/Getty Images
+5 Trying To Escape Matt Cardy/Getty Images News/Getty Images

 If your otherwise